 The 2014 Benchland Series Malbec is noticeably dark purple in the glass – offers aromas of leather, darker fruit and some pretty floral notes including violets and dried rose petals.
 Very balanced and food friendly – with tannins that are noticeable – not for any sort of harshness but how seamlessly they linger on the finish.
 Offers plenty of fruit on both the bouquet and palate – this wine is not as earthy or gamey as some of the few Argentina Malbecs we have tried from Mendoza.
 This is a fairly rare 100% varietal Malbec from the Napa Valley.

-The 2014 William Hill Benchmark (their flagship Bordeaux red styled wine) offers pretty aromatics tending to be more darker fruit then red fruits including plum, black cherry along with darker spices.
-Full bodied with layers of flavor – this wine is juicy on the palate finishing with flavors of blackberry, plum and red cherry.
+The 2014 William Hill Benchmark (their flagship Bordeaux red styled wine) offers pretty aromatics tending to be darker fruit than red fruits including plum, black cherry along with darker spices.
+Full bodied with layers of flavor, this wine is juicy on the palate finishing with flavors of blackberry, plum and red cherry.
 Pleasing tannins show big but not bold – and are fairly well integrated into the finish.

 Of note, the Atlas Peak fire in October 2017 burned extremely close to the winery and destroyed a number of homes in the nearby vicinity in the hills to the east of the property.
 The fire burned the William Hill sign at the bottom of their driveway but did not actually burn any of their vineyards or winery buildings.

 For more information, to schedule a visit for a tasting or to join one of their wine clubs, visit: www.williamhillestate.com